MicrosoftDocs/windows-insider/wip/feedback.md

 manager: dougkim
 ms.tgt_pltfrm: na
 ms.devlang: na
-ms.author: v-allsh
+ms.author: v-jamleo
 ms.localizationpriority: medium
 ms.topic: article
-ms.prod: w10
+ms.prod: w10-w11
 ---

 # Deeper look at feedback

 As a Windows Insider, your feedback can change and improve Windows for users around the world.
-Once you're flighting Windows 10 Insider Preview Builds, it's time to give us feedback and start connecting to our community.
-The [Feedback Hub](https://aka.ms/WIPFeedbackHub) on Windows 10 makes giving us your feedback easy.
+Once you're flighting Windows Insider Preview Builds, it's time to give us feedback and start connecting to our community.
+The [Feedback Hub](https://aka.ms/WIPFeedbackHub) on Windows makes giving us your feedback easy.

 ## Explore the Feedback Hub